Wavy Transformer: Energy Evaluation in Diffusion and Wave Dynamics on Graphs

-This demonstrates that the graph neural diffusion drives the node features \(\mathbf{X}\) to decrease the potential energy defined in Eq.~\eqref{eq:potential_diffuse2}, and that \(U(\mathbf{X})\) can be interpreted as the sum of squared differences between each feature and its attention‐weighted average, implying convergence toward a uniform state.
+This demonstrates that the graph neural diffusion decreases the potential energy \eqref{eq:potential_diffuse2} monotonically, and that \(U(\mathbf{X})\) can be interpreted as the sum of squared differences between each feature and its attention‐weighted average, implying convergence toward a uniform state.
 This provides a clear explanation for the over‐smoothing observed in transformers from the energetic viewpoint.

 \paragraph{Energy Conservation of Wave Dynamics on Graphs} In contrast to the graph neural diffusion, wavy dynamics introduced into Wavy Transformer conserve their energy in the same way as continuous dynamics on smooth manifold.
 To show that, consider the following energy for $(\mathbf{X},\mathbf{Y})$ governed by Eq.~\ref{eq:one-order-wave_discrete}: